Symplectic geometry and space mission design: Abstract

 \section{Abstract}

-Using methods from symplectic geometry, the second and fourth authors have provided theoretical groundwork and tools aimed at analyzing periodic orbits, their stability and their bifurcations in families, for the purpose of space mission design\cite{FM}.
-The Broucke stability diagram \cite{Broucke} was refined, and the "Floer numerical invariants" where considered, as numbers which stay invariant before and after a bifurcation, and therefore serve as tests for the algorithms used, as well as being easy to implement.
-These tools were further employed for numerical studies\cite{FKM}.
-In this article, we will further illustrate these methods with numerical studies of families of orbits for the Jupiter-Europa system, with emphasis on planar-to-spatial bifurcations, from deformation of the families in Hill's lunar problem studied by the first author\cite{Cengiz}.
+Symplectic geometry is a modern mathematical framework in which to address problems in mechanics, such as gravitational attraction and planetary motion.
+Using methods from this field, the second and fifth authors have provided theoretical groundwork and tools aimed at analyzing periodic orbits, their stability and their bifurcations in families, for the purpose of space mission design \cite{FM}.
+The Broucke stability diagram \cite{Broucke} was refined, and the "Floer numbers" were introduced, as numbers which stay invariant before and after a bifurcation, and therefore serve as tests for the algorithms used, as well as being easy to implement.
+These tools were further employed for numerical studies \cite{FKM}.
+In this article, we will further illustrate these methods with numerical studies of families of orbits for the Jupiter--Europa and Saturn--Enceladus systems, with emphasis on planar-to-spatial bifurcations, from deformation of the families in Hill's lunar problem studied by the first author \cite{Cengiz}.
+We will also provide an algorithm for the numerical computation of Conley--Zehnder indices, which are instrumental in practice for determining which families of orbits connect to which.